ABOUT THE MUSIC DIRECTOR

 About Our Accompanist

-Kevin J. Vaughn is Director of Music and Organist at Gloria Dei Lutheran Church in South Bend, Indiana, and enjoys performing nationally and internationally as a concert artist.
-He appears regularly as a solo organ recitalist, and recent engagements include concerts at churches and universities in California, Illinois, Indiana, Kentucky, Michigan, Missouri, New York, South Carolina, and Washington.
-Past tours include performances in Berlin, Germany, and Toronto, Canada.
-He also appears in collaborative programs of sacred music for voice and organ with baritone Stephen Lancaster; their first recording, Sacred Song, was released on the Albany label in 2018.
-In addition to performing, Vaughn enjoys teaching lessons and masterclasses and has previously served on the instructional faculty of Goshen College (organ, harpsichord) and the University of Notre Dame (piano, organ).
-He now regularly teaches organ literature in the Graduate Program in Sacred Music at Notre Dame.
+Kevin J. Vaughn is Director of Music and Organist at Gloria Dei Lutheran Church (South Bend, Indiana), accompanist for the Soiuth Bend Chmaber Singers, and a nationally-touring concert artist.
+He appears regularly as a solo organ recitalist, and recent engagements include concerts at churches and universities in Indiana, Iowa, Missouri, Berlin (Germany) and Toronto (Canada).
+He also performs with baritone Stephen Lancaster in collaborative programs of sacred music for voice and organ.
+Their first recording, Sacred Song, was released on the Albany label in 2018.
+In addition to performing, Vaughn has previously served on the instructional faculty of Goshen College (organ, harpsichord) and the University of Notre Dame (piano, organ).
+He regularly teaches organ literature to the master’s and doctoral students in the Graduate Program in Sacred Music at Notre Dame.

 Vaughn holds undergraduate and graduate degrees in piano, organ, and sacred music, including the first Doctor of Musical Arts degree in organ performance conferred by the University of Notre Dame.
 His former teachers include Phyllis Warner and Craig Cramer.
-An active member of the American Guild of Organists, Vaughn is Past Dean of the St. Joseph Valley (IN) Chapter and holds the Guild’s Colleague certificate.
-In addition, he maintains membership in the Association of Lutheran Church Musicians and the Organ Historical Society.
+He is a past dean of the St. Joseph Valley (IN) chapter of the American Guild of Organists and holds the Guild’s Colleague certificate.